MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Chat

-This folder only appears if the player has "Automatically log private messages" enabled in Options, or the player runs the "/savelog" command in the [Chat Console](/wiki/Chat_Console).
+This folder only appears if the player has `Automatically log private messages` enabled in Options, or the player runs the `/savelog` command in the [Chat Console](/wiki/Chat_Console).

 The file name structure is `{Tab_name}-{YYYYMMDD}-{HHMMSS}`, and can be opened in any text editor (e.g. Notepad)